leki-hub/leki-hub/README.md

-- 👋 Hi, I’m Leki Emmanuel
+- 👋 Hi, I’m Leki Emmanuel.
-- 👀 I’m a Fullstack Software Engineer
+- 👀 I’m a Fullstack Software Engineer.
 - 🌱 I’m currently Creating Tailwind Templates.
 - 💞️ I’m looking for Web develoment jobs and collaboration.
 - 📫 I'm availlable, through linkedin.
-- 😄 Pronouns:Coddie
+- 😄 Pronouns:Coddie.
 - ⚡ Fun fact: When it's your time, even the basket will hold water for you.

 <!---